SpiffInc/spiff_engineering_exercises/README.md

 1. Clone this repo **(don't fork)**
 2. Set the GitHub origin to the newly cloned repo under your account
 3. Commit your coding solution to your cloned repo
-4. Email cory.randolph@spiff.com and belen.caldas@spiff.com with a link to your repo
+4. Email the link to your GitHub repo to the recruiting team or hiring manager you have been in contact during the earlier phases of the interview

 Thank you for taking the time to complete this coding assessment!
 Don't stress too much about any one thing, we evaluate the exercises holistically.